MA Muslim Minorities in a Global Context (Online)

 Virtual Learning Environment (VLE)

-This programme is taught 100% online through our VLE.
+This programme is delivered 100% online through our VLE.
 In the VLE you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.
 For each module, students will be provided with access, through the SOAS Library, to all necessary materials from a range of appropriate sources.

 Study timetable